aoifeflav/pands-project/README.md

 The Iris dataset is quite small, with only 150 observations so I am limited in the conclusions that I can draw from this dataset.
 But from my analysis I have learned:

 The Setosa is clearly different from the other species, notably with much wider Sepals that have little correlation with its other features.
-However, in all other asects the Setosa tends to be the smalest of the flowers.
+However, in all other asects the Setosa tends to be the smallest of the flowers.

 It is not as simple to separate the species Versicolor and Virginica from eachother, as there is quite a bit of overlap between these species.
 But in general I can conclude that the species Virginica is the largest flower in all aspects except sepal width, with Versicolor following closely behind.
 These variables also share a similar corelation between each of the variables.